rickmark/eff_you_os/README.md

 ## Faking the SEP for macOS

 Emulating a SEP by changing the DeviceTree addresses or using a EL2 mapping scheme allows for the bootkit to intercept all commands destined for the SEP.
+Looking for the existing implementation of a virtualized SEP implmenting the same mailbox and commands, which I had previously seen open source (please PR if you find it!)

 ## Countermeasures

-## Detection (WIP, dependent on LIMD changes)
+### Detection (WIP, dependent on LIMD changes)

 Booting to DFU then Recovery and using `getenv` to query the machine state